dmidk/ecflow_quickstart/README.md

 - [*suite_with_families*](https://github.com/dmidk/ecflow_quickstart/tree/master/examples/suite_with_families)
 - [*suite_ecf_collected*](https://github.com/dmidk/ecflow_quickstart/tree/master/examples/suite_ecf_collected)

+Please find the full tutorial on how to use ecFlow [here](https://confluence.ecmwf.int/display/ECFLOW/ecflow+home?src=sidebar) provided by [ECMWF](https://www.ecmwf.int/).

 ## ecFlow Terms
 ecFlow operates with `suites`.
 A suite is a collection of `families` and `tasks`.
 One suite could be a configuration of a model that one wants to run.
 Families could then be steps in the model (like preprocessing, forecast and postprocessing), and tasks could be the actual jobs that are run.